 We finally had time to spend our World Book Day tokens this week, popping into Lindum Books in the Bailgate in Lincoln quickly whilst on our way to a playdate.
 Luke chose Peppa Loves World Book Day, Willow’s choice was Everyone Loves Underpants and we decided to get the Where’s Wally title too for daddy to share with Faith.

 We were also given a copy of Sarah & Duck Stay at the Duck Hotel by one of Willow’s godmums.
 After reading this several times in quick succession, Luke was so determined to visit the Duck Hotel himself he and Willow started packing their Trunkis in preparation.
-Who wouldn’t want to stay in a hotel where there’s a slide directly connection your room to the swimming pool?
+Who wouldn’t want to stay in a hotel where there’s a slide directly connecting your room to the swimming pool?

 I took part in a Twitter # hour hosted by Brit Mums and Visit England this week focusing on the literary holidays the country has to offer to staycationers. #BookEngland was a delightful conversation with fellow reading enthusiasts and reminded me of places I’d already been pre-minis that I’d like to go back to with them, as well as suggesting new places to go.
 Seven Stories in Newcastle, The World of Beatrix Potter, Swallows and Amazons locations were just a few.
 Through the tweets I also discovered that Lincolnshire’s Belton House is hosting a Moondial exhibition this year in celebration of the 30th anniversary of the publication of Helen Cresswell’s novel.
 And now, through a friend’s Facebook page, I’ve also discovered there’s The Story Museum in Oxford which looks fab and is another one to add to the list!